What to do when someone dies

 Notifying us

-You can use the portal to submit a new notification, and to upload any documents we'll need to close the accounts.
+You can use the portal to submit a new notification, and to upload any documents we'll need to close the accounts, like a death certificate, will or grant of probate.

 Once you’ve completed this, our dedicated bereavement support team will review your case before they get in touch to let you know about any next steps.